calderlen/MALCA/README.md

        --output output/lc_events_results_13_13.5.csv \
        --trigger-mode posterior_prob --baseline-func gp --min-mag-offset 0.1
    ```
-   - The wrapper builds/loads the manifest, runs pre-filters, then calls `events.py` in batches.
+   - The pipeline command builds/loads the manifest, runs pre-filters, then calls `events.py` in batches.
    - Resume: if interrupted, skips already-processed paths using the checkpoint file.
    - VSX tags are saved to `prefilter/vsx_tags/` and merged into results.
    - To disable VSX handling: `--skip-vsx`.
 To tag instead of filter: `--vsx-mode tag`.